kingxkok/CS33/README.md

 Pexex Lab, Smashing Lab, OpenMP Lab are particularly fun.

-Their descriptions are in the instructions folder.
+Their descriptions are in the [instructions folder]()

+Sourced from the course page (may be deprecated): http://web.cs.ucla.edu/classes/spring17/cs33/syllabus.html

 HW 1:  62